Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 The rest code are exactly the same as the **Pois-LPCM Sup** case except that all the `SS1_Scenario1_Directed_ZIPLPCM_Sup_PoisLPCM_T12k_R1` should be replaced by `SS1_Scenario1_Directed_ZIPLPCM_unSup_PoisLPCM_T12k_R1`.

+### 2.5 SS1 scenario 1 "ZIP-LPCM Sup Beta(1,1)", "ZIP-LPCM Sup Beta(1,3)", "ZIP-LPCM Sup Beta(1,19)" and "ZIP-LPCM Sup Beta(1,9)" cases

-Up to this point, we have introduced all the implementation code required in the **SS1** experiments.
+Up to this point, we have introduced all the implementation and post-processing code required in the **SS1** experiments.
 We prefer not to put similar code for different implementations in this tutorial.
 For all the rest experiments shown in the paper, the practitioners can simply replace the variable names of the code shown above to obtain the corresponding results.
 Here we also provide the reference variable names and the corresponding implementation code to begin with for the rest four implementations for **scenario 1** shown in the paper, i.e., **ZIP-LPCM Sup Beta(1,1)**, **ZIP-LPCM Sup Beta(1,3)**, **ZIP-LPCM Sup Beta(1,19)** and **ZIP-LPCM Sup Beta(1,99)**: